M1 Finance vs Betterment 2026: Which Investing Platform Actually Wins?

 You've got $10,000 sitting in a savings account earning next to nothing, and everyone keeps throwing two names at you — M1 Finance and Betterment.
 Here's the deal: both are legit, both are solid, but they're built for completely different investors.
 Picking the wrong one isn't just annoying — it's a real, measurable cost over time.

 This M1 Finance vs Betterment 2026 comparison cuts through the noise.
-I've tested both platforms extensively — fees, features, automation, all of it — and honestly, the right answer depends almost entirely on what kind of investor you actually are (not the kind you think you are).
-Whether you want a robo-advisor to handle everything while you go live your life, or you want more control without the complexity of a traditional brokerage, this breakdown will tell you exactly which one deserves your money.
+I've dug into both platforms hard — fees, features, automation, the works — and honestly, the right answer depends almost entirely on what kind of investor you actually are (not the kind you think you are).
+Whether you want a robo-advisor to handle everything while you go touch grass, or you want more control without the complexity of a full brokerage, this breakdown will tell you exactly which platform deserves your money.

 Quick Comparison Table